younggon2/Research-Detection-CarinaHilar-CXR-COVID19/README.md

-# Research on lung segmentation for COVID19 patients in CXR
+# Research on carina and left hilum detection for COVID19 patients in CXR
 This source code is for sharing deep learning-based detection model for carina and left hilium in CXR.
 It has been validated for COVID19 patients as well.

 [Lung segmentation](https://github.com/younggon2/Research-Segmentation-Lung-CXR-COVID19) in CXR is followed by this detection model for dividing the whole lung into four regions.